Consulting Recruiting Events: What to Attend in 2026

 Post-2020, most firms run both formats.
 Each has distinct strategic value, and treating them identically leaves value on the table.

-Virtual events deliver the information efficiently — firm positioning, interview process overview, Q&A with partners.
-Virtual event data from 2026 shows 90% of organizers report higher registration and 83% report higher turnout versus in-person equivalents.
+Virtual events deliver the information efficiently: firm positioning, interview process overview, Q&A with partners.
+Virtual event data from 2026 reports strong registration and turnout for online formats.
 They are easier to attend at scale.
-But the interaction afterward is flat — no real 2-minute conversation, no body language read, no business card exchange.
-Treat virtual events as information-gathering and pipeline building, not relationship-forging.
+But the interaction afterward is usually flatter, with less body language, less natural follow-up, and fewer chances for spontaneous conversation.
+Treat virtual events as information-gathering and pipeline building, not your only relationship-building channel.

 In-person events are relationship-dense.
 A 15-minute post-event reception in a BCG office lobby is worth more than an hour on a Zoom call.
 Consultants remember faces and voices.
 They do not remember names on a Zoom attendee list.
 For the two or three firms you most want to win, travel to at least one in-person event even if there's a virtual option.

-A practical split — attend virtual events from every firm to learn the landscape in fall of the prep year.
-Attend in-person for the three firms you target most closely in the weeks leading up to application deadlines.
-This matches the calendar compression of the 2026 cycle, where McKinsey, BCG, and Bain moved deadlines 1–2 months earlier than prior years.
+A practical split: attend virtual events from every firm to learn the landscape in fall of the prep year.
+Attend in-person for the firms you target most closely in the weeks leading up to application deadlines.
+This matches the calendar compression many candidates saw in the 2026 cycle, where published MBB deadline trackers showed earlier deadlines than some prior cycles.

 Post-Event Follow-Up That Converts

-Follow-up is where 80% of candidates drop off.
-Do not be one of them.
-Within 24 hours of an event, send a follow-up email to any consultant you spoke with for more than 60 seconds.
-Three rules that work:
+Follow-up is where many candidates drop off.
+Within 24 hours of an event, send a follow-up email to any consultant you spoke with long enough to have a real exchange.
+The consulting networking email templates give you fuller scripts, but three rules matter most:

-1. Reference something specific they said — not "I enjoyed your presentation" but "Your point about how the Atlanta office handles sponsorship for lateral hires was exactly the question I'd been trying to get answered."
+1. Reference something specific they said: not "I enjoyed your presentation" but "Your point about how the Atlanta office handles sponsorship for lateral hires answered a question I'd been trying to solve."

 2. Keep it under 80 words.
 No attachments.
 No long autobiography.

 The follow-up email is the transition mechanism from a passive event attendee to a named candidate in the consultant's mind.
 Without it, the event touches dissipate.
-With it, you have a warm introduction that often converts to a coffee chat — and eventually a referral.
+With it, you have a warm introduction that can become a coffee chat, and eventually a referral.
+For event-specific follow-up email templates, see networking event follow-up strategies and examples.
 For the full coffee chat playbook once a conversation is scheduled, see our consulting networking guide.
+When you're ready to ask for a referral, the consulting referral strategy guide covers the timing, the ask, and the packet to send.

-If the event was run as part of a diversity program and you're eligible, register for the firm's formal diversity cohort immediately — most firms open diversity program applications in the weeks right after DEI events.
-For undergrads planning earlier, the consulting interview prep timeline shows how event attendance fits into the 8–12 week runway before application deadlines.
+If the event was run as part of a diversity program and you're eligible, check the firm's formal diversity cohort application timing soon afterward, as many firms open diversity program applications near DEI events.
+For undergrads planning earlier, the consulting recruiting timeline shows how event attendance fits into the runway before application deadlines.
+For the questions consultants may ask after a strong event conversation, review behavioral interview consulting and case interview fit questions, then run a Road to Offer practice case.

 Sources